A snowy day

 It can’t have been easy in the snow.

 When I lived in Hampstead one winter it snowed really hard.
-I remember walking up to the top of Parliament Hill to watch people sledging.
+I remember walking up to the top of Parliament Hill to watch people sledding.
 I felt like I was in a film.

 Hardly any children came in, so lessons were super relaxed.
 It was lovely.